 So Ledyard found himself back in London in 1788.
 But the relentless explorer had new vistas in mind: Africa.
 He assembled the men and supplies for such an expedition, and arrived in Alexandria soon after.
 He was able to explore parts of Egypt and even sent letters to Thomas Jefferson describing his experiences and findings.
 But here tragedy struck.
 He likely contracted some sort of disease in Egypt; his biographer only identifies it as an “attack of bilious complaint.”
 As a remedy, Ledyard began to take doses of vitriolic acid (now called sulfuric acid); whether this was administered by himself or by a local doctor, we do not know.
 The dosage was too great, and he died, despite an attempt to save him with a dose of tartar emetic.
 He was only 38 years old.

-We do not know the exact date of his death, but it was probably at the end of November 1788.
-He was buried in Cairo, along the Nile.
-We do not even know today the location of his remains.
-It has been covered up by the sands and silt of time, like so much else in human history.
-What remains are his achievements, and our remembrance of them.
-And these will never die.
+We do not know the exact date of his death, but it was probably near the end of November 1788.
+He was buried in Cairo, probably along the banks of the Nile, but the location of his grave remains unknown.
+Covered up by the silts and sands of time, as so much in human history, Ledyard’s achievements remain the only funerary monument to his memory, and these live on wherever men continue to celebrate heroic deeds.

 Read more in Pantheon.